Loading [MathJax]/jax/output/CommonHTML/jax.js

 4.4 Off on a tangent: reducing MC variability

-The difference between the theoretic (exact) values for the mean and standard deviation of \(S_T\) and the corresponding MC approximations (shown below) is due to MC error.
+The difference between the theoretic (exact) values for the mean and standard deviation of ST and the corresponding MC approximations (shown below) is due to MC error.
 The Law of Large Numbers (LLN) implies MC error declines to zero as the number of MC samples increases to infinity.
 In practice, using many more MC samples in order to reduce MC error has the trade-off of increasing computation time (and memory usage if storing those random variates in a vector).
 On the other hand, there are a few ways to reduce MC error by making more clever choices of MC samples.

 import scipy.stats as scs